trans-travel/trans-travel/us/fl.md

 On July 1, 2023, Florida will define sex largely consistent with sex assigned at birth for a large number of interactions trans travelers may have.
-If passed, birth certificates, IDs, genital configurations, etc, would not take priority over sex assigned at birth.
+Birth certificates, IDs, genital configurations, etc, will not take priority over sex assigned at birth.

 ## Medical Care